I'm a member

 Printer Friendly Version

-DESCRIPTIONSeveral commercially available laboratory tests assess heart transplant rejection including the HeartsBreath test that measures breath markers of oxidative stress, and the AlloMap test that conducts gene expression profiling.
-These tests are proposed as an alternative to, or adjunct to, endomyocardial biopsy, which is invasive and its interpretation may have high inter-observer variability.
+Several commercially available laboratory tests assess heart transplant rejection, including the Heartsbreath test, which measures breath markers of oxidative stress, and the AlloMap test, which uses gene expression profiling to create a score based on the expression of a variety of immunomodulatory genes.
+These tests are proposed as alternatives to, or adjuncts to, endomyocardial biopsy, which is invasive.

-While endomyocardial biopsy is the gold standard for assessing heart transplant rejection, biopsy may be limited by a high degree of interobserver variability in grading of results and the significant morbidity and even mortality that can occur with the biopsy procedure.
+While endomyocardial biopsy is the criterion standard for assessing heart transplant rejection, it is limited by a high degree of interobserver variability in grading of results and potential morbidity that can occur with the biopsy procedure.
 Also, the severity of rejection may not always coincide with the grading of the rejection by biopsy.
 Finally, biopsy cannot be used to identify patients at risk of rejection, limiting the ability to initiate therapy to interrupt the development of rejection.
-For these reasons, endomyocardial biopsy is considered a flawed gold standard by many.
+For these reasons, endomyocardial biopsy is considered a flawed criterion standard by many.
 Therefore, noninvasive methods of detecting cellular rejection have been explored.
-It is hoped that non-invasive tests will assist in determining appropriate patient management and avoid overuse or underuse of treatment with steroids and other immunosuppressants that can occur with false negative and false positive biopsy reports.
+It is hoped that non-invasive tests will assist in determining appropriate patient management and avoid overuse or underuse of treatment with steroids and other immunosuppressants that can occur with false-negative and false-positive biopsy reports.
 Two techniques have become commercially available for the detection of heart transplant rejection.

-In August 2008, AlloMap Molecular Expression Testing (XDx) was cleared for marketing by the FDA through the 510(k) process.
+In August 2008, AlloMap® Molecular Expression Testing (CareDx, Brisbane, CA; formerly XDx Inc.) was cleared for marketing by the FDA through the 510(k) process.
 The FDA determined that this device was substantially equivalent to existing devices, in conjunction with clinical assessment, for aiding in the identification of heart transplant recipients with stable allograft function who have a low probability of moderate/severe transplant rejection.
 It is intended for patients at least 15 years old who are at least 2 months post-transplant.

 Also, see the Heart Transplant medical policy.

-POLICYThe measurement of volatile organic compounds with the Heartsbreath test to assist in the detection of grade 3 heart transplant rejection is considered investigational.
+POLICYThe measurement of volatile organic compounds to assist in the detection of moderate grade 2R/grade 3 heart transplant rejection is considered investigational.

-The evaluation of genetic expression in the peripheral blood, including, but not limited to, the detection of acute heart transplant rejection or graft dysfunction is considered investigational.
+The use of peripheral blood genetic profiling tests in the management of patients after heart transplantation, including, but not limited to, the detection of acute heart transplant rejection or heart transplant graft dysfunction is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.